HOA Homeowners' Rights Task Force

 Let's get personal - it's our homes, it's our money, 2 highly charged emotional issues: Build a community not an HOA

-by JanetWren, about 1 year ago
+by JanetWren, over 2 years ago

 I was president of a small area neighborhood in Denver many years ago, where little, if any, funds were raised but we built community, worked to get a park in the neighborhood and had little or no strife.
 Ahhh, those were the days!